aboutcode-org/scancode-toolkit/README.rst

 ScanCode Toolkit
 ================

-ScanCode Toolkit is a set of code scanning tools that detect the origin (copyrights), license and vulnerabilities of code, packages and dependencies in a codebase.
+ScanCode Toolkit is a set of code scanning tools that detect the origin (copyrights), license, and vulnerabilities of code, packages, and dependencies in a codebase.
 ScanCode Toolkit is an `AboutCode project <https://aboutcode.org>`_.

 Why Use ScanCode Toolkit?
 =========================

 ScanCode Toolkit is the leading tool in scanning depth and accuracy, used by hundreds of software teams.
-You can use ScanCode Toolkit as a command line tool or as a library.
+You can use ScanCode Toolkit as a command-line tool or as a library.

 Getting Started
 ===============